kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 ## What is Dialogflow?

-* A service that enables you to build engaging voice and text-based conversational interfaces powered by AI.
+- A service that enables you to build engaging voice and text-based conversational interfaces powered by AI.
-* By providing examples of what a user might say when interacting, analyze and understand the user's intent.
+- By providing examples of what a user might say when interacting, analyze and understand the user's intent.
-* Can be easily combined with popular touchpoints such as Google Assistant, Slack, and Facebook Messenger.
+- Can be easily combined with popular touchpoints such as Google Assistant, Slack, and Facebook Messenger.

 ## Basic concepts

-* **Agents** are best described as NLU (Natural Language Understanding) modules.
+- **Agents** are best described as NLU (Natural Language Understanding) modules.
 These can be included in your app, product, or service and transforms natural user requests into actionable data.
-* **Intents** are the mechanisms that pick up what your user is requesting and direct the agent to respond accordingly.
+- **Intents** are the mechanisms that pick up what your user is requesting and direct the agent to respond accordingly.
-* **Entities** are powerful tools used for extracting parameter values from natural language inputs.
+- **Entities** are powerful tools used for extracting parameter values from natural language inputs.

 ## Let's Make Your First Agent

+### What You Need

+- Google account: 1
+- PC: 1
+- iOS or Android device: 1
+- Google Assistant app: 1
+- MESH app: 1
+- MESH LED Tag: 1
+- Bridge Server: 1

 ### The First Step